-From time to time, the Company utilizes bulk B2B sales relationships to sell excess or off-spec bulk cannabis to other licensed Canadian cannabis companies.
-Overall, however, the Company does not deem B2B sales as financially or strategically compelling; thus, it has migrated its sales mix away from this channel over the course of FY2021 and Q1 2022.
+From time to time, the Company utilizes bulk business-to-business ("B2B") sales relationships to sell excess or off-spec bulk cannabis to other licensed Canadian cannabis companies.
+Overall, however, the Company does not deem B2B sales as financially or strategically compelling; thus, it has migrated its sales mix away from this channel over the course of Fiscal 2021 and Fiscal 2022.

 Given the current provincial legislative framework in Canada, Avant has pursued a multifaceted strategy to gain access to Canadian consumers.
-This includes supply arrangements with provincial control boards and retailers and building strong relationships with major Canadian retailers.
+This includes supply arrangements with provincial control boards and retailers as well as building strong relationships with major Canadian retailers.
 Market-specific updates are as follows: